Bēl-ṣarbi

 Bel-ṣarbi or Šar-ṣarbati (Akkadian: "lord of the poplar") was a Mesopotamian god associated with poplars.
 He was also known under the Sumerian name Lugal-asal.
 He frequently appears in enumerations of deities associated with the underworld who formed the entourage of Nergal, and in some cases could be equated with him.
-A possible feminine counterpart, NIN-ṣar-BE, is known from neo-Assyrian sources, and is sometimes identified with earlier Ištar-ṣarbatum from Ebla in modern scholarship.
+A possible feminine counterpart, NIN-ṣar-BE, is known from Neo-Assyrian sources, and is sometimes identified with earlier Ištar-ṣarbatum from Ebla in modern scholarship.

-Character
+Name and character

 The name Bēl-ṣarbi means "lord of the poplar" (the tree meant is assumed to be Populus euphratica) in Akkadian.
 In Sumerian it was rendered as Lugal-asal.
 The names are used interchangeably in scholarship.
 The second element can be interpreted as a nisba, since it can be written with the determinative of a place name (ṣar-bi^{ki}).
-Possibly a name of an area associated with the god, perhaps a grove, was derived from the trees.
+Possibly a name of an area associated with the god, perhaps a grove, was derived from poplar trees.
 It is assumed two separate places bearing the name Ṣarbat existed.
-The southern Ṣarbat or Ṣarbatum was located near Babylon, Dilbat and Sippar, while the northern Ṣarbat most likely in the proximity of the Sinjar Mountains (known as Saggar in antiquity). Šar-ṣarbati could also be associated with the Euphrates, as attested in Šurpu.
-Similarly, a lipšur litany describes him as a god who "travels on the Tigris and the Euphrates."
+The southern Ṣarbat or Ṣarbatum was located near Babylon, Dilbat and Sippar, while the northern Ṣarbat most likely in the proximity of the Sinjar Mountains (known as Saggar in antiquity).

+Bel-ṣarbi could also be associated with the Euphrates, as attested in the incantation compendium Šurpu.
+Similarly, a lipšur litany describes him as a god who "travels on the Tigris and the Euphrates".

-Bēl-ṣarbi could also function as one of the gods connected with underworld.
+Additionally, Bēl-ṣarbi could also be regarded as one of the gods associated with underworld.

 According to an esoteric text assigning various objects and substances to deities, Lugal-asal corresponded to a muššaru stone.
 It is assumed that this term refers to a red agate.